 It turned out that Grace was the last to discover that the spunky most popular guy at the youth camp was interested in her.
 “Why would he be interested in me?” she thought to herself.
 A few guys during her high school years had shown interest in her, but that was nothing out of the ordinary for the average high school girl.
+She held no false illusions that she was a beauty queen.

 Maybe it was because she had a rich golden tan and was visiting Victoria from the envied sunshine state of Queensland.
 There was no doubt that Grace was fit and healthy as she had lived an active high school life on the school athletic and sports teams and on weekends when her dad would take her, her brothers, and cousins water skiing.
 Now she felt self-conscious as the other girls at camp whispered as they looked at her.
 It was awkward enough being the new kid in town, but now this unsolicited attention.
 Beverley Joy